browserengineering/book/book/animations.md

                 # ...
 ```

-The body of this loop needs to do two things.
-First, it needs to call
+Inside this loop we need to do two things.
+First, we must call the
-the animation's `animate` method and save the new value to the node's
+animation's `animate` method and save the new value to the node's
 `style`.
 Second, since that changes the web page, we need to set a
 dirty bit.
 Recall that `render` exits early if `needs_render` isn't
-set, so that dirty bit is supposed to be set if there's rendering
+set, so that dirty bit is supposed to be set if there's rendering work
-work to do.
+to do.
 When an animation is active, there is.^[We also need to
 schedule an animation frame for the next frame of the animation, but
 `set_needs_render` already does that for us.]

-But it's not as simple as just setting `needs_render` any time an
+However, it's not as simple as just setting `needs_render` any time an
-animation is active, however.
-Setting `needs_render` means re-running
+animation is active.
+Setting `needs_render` means re-running `style`,
-`style`, which would notice that the animation changed a property
+which would notice that the animation changed a property value and
-value and start a *new* animation!
-During an animation, we want to run
+start a *new* animation!
+During an animation, we want to run `layout`
-`layout` and `paint`, but we *don't* want to run `style`:[^even-more]
+and `paint`, but we *don't* want to run `style`:[^even-more]

 [^even-more]: While a real browser definitely has an analog of the
 `needs_layout` and `needs_paint` flags, our fix for restarting animations